felicityfmn/Muse/README.md

 This shows a basic single page application which has a few HTML components and some dynamic CSS components

+This project demonstrates how to make a basic Reagent UI using the very latest techniques (late 2018) and with the fewest dependencies

+### What it does

+It displays a table of things that change the application's state:

+* a text box that changes some text
+* a range slider that changes a number
+* another range slider that chooses a colour
+* some circles
+* a fancy table with (get this) dynamic CSS layout

+CSS is handled completely by Garden, both statically and dynamically in a few different ways.

+The application is represented by 1 Reagent atom which contains everything and event handlers (in rs.views) that delegate to pure functions (in rs.actions) to change the state as a function of their events

 ## Usage

 Compiling the Clojurescript with figwheel in a terminal: